Solid Air: Spoken Word

 Sara Saleh is an award-winning Arab-Australian poet and long-time campaigner for refugee rights and racial justice who has worked with human rights organisations in Australia and across the Middle East.

-Maxine Beneba Clarke is the ABIA and Indie award-winning author of the memoir The Hate Race, the short fiction collection Foreign Soil, the poetry collection Carrying The World, and the picture books The Patchwork Bike, Wide Big World and Fashionista.
-She is the editor of Best Australian Stories 2017, and Growing Up African in Australia.
-Maxine is Poet Laureate of The Saturday Paper.
+Maxine Beneba Clarke is the ABIA and Indie award winning author of the critically acclaimed short fiction collection Foreign Soil, the bestselling memoir The Hate Race, the Victorian Premier's Award winning poetry collection Carrying the World, and the Boston Globe/Horn Prize winning picture book The Patchwork Bike, illustrated by Van T. Rudd.
+She is the author and illustrator of the children's books Fashionista, and When We Say Black Lives Matter, and the editor of Best Australian Stories 2017, and the anthology Growing Up African in Australia.
+Her latest poetry collection is How Decent Folk Behave.

 Angela Peita is a spoken word performer, workshop facilitator and event producer.
 She is a founding member and current producer of Ruckus Slam - one of Australia's largest poetry slams and is passionate about creating spaces for live art and community to thrive.

 She has been published in print and online, and has performed at festivals and events all over Australia and the United States.

 Pascalle Burton is a Meanjin-based experimental poet and performer with an interest in conceptual art and cultural theory.
 She also plays in the band The Stress of Leisure.
 Her collection About the Author is Dead is available through Cordite Books.